xtrm0/csd-blog/README.md

    "Underwater Basketweaving: A New Approach to Fast Weaving", an ideal filename would be `underwater-basketweaving.md`.
 This file is written in Markdown, and the template shows common uses for most supported Markdown.
+Make sure to read all the instructions given in the `template.md` file too.
 If you require images (or other static content) for your blogpost, please make the folder `website/static/YEAR/BLOGPOSTNAME` and place the image files in it.
 This will allow you to introduce images in your Markdown file directly using `![alttext for foo](./foo.png)`, `![alt text for